MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/how-to-create-check-installments.md

 ms.date: 06/25/2021
 ms.author: bholtorf
 ---
-# Create cheque instalments in the New Zealand Version
+# <a name="create-check-installments-in-the-new-zealand-version" />Create cheque instalments in the New Zealand Version

 [!INCLUDE [create-check-installments](../includes/AUNZ/create-check-installments.md)]

-## See Also
+## <a name="see-also" />See Also

 [New Zealand Local Functionality](new-zealand-local-functionality.md)